SUSE/qe-sap-deployment/terraform/aws/README.md

 ### Remote State

 **Important**: If you want to use remote terraform states, first follow the [procedure to create a remote terraform state](create_remote_state).

+### AWS catalog images

+The expected format of AWS catalog images, it could be the image name (for example, 'suse-sles-sap-15-sp4-byos' for BYOS image, 'suse-sles-sap-15-sp4-v20230630' for PAYG image) or image ID (for example, 'ami-0885658077f2f8415').
+For example: Set os_image = 'suse-sles-sap-15-sp4-byos' or os_image = 'ami-0885658077f2f8415'.

+You can query the images via [pint images🔗](https://pint.suse.com/?resource=images) or aws-cli command.
+You can refer to [suse public cloud image life cycle🔗](https://www.suse.com/c/suse-public-cloud-image-life-cycle/) for the images states (active/inactive/deprecated).

 ### How to upload a custom image